candaesCedric/cypressAPI/README.md

-d'ont forget to npm i
+install cypress if you don't have then npm i